hanrichard/Notebook/aws/aws learning doc/applications.md

 - Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR utilizes a hosted Hadoop framework running on Amazon EC2 and Amazon S3.

+- Amazon Kinesis Data Analytics is the easiest way to process and analyze real-time, streaming data.
+Kinesis Data Analytics can use standard SQL queries to process Kinesis data streams and can ingest data from Kinesis Streams and Kinesis Firehose.